In principio conuersionis cuiuslibet legenda sun exempla bona

 Leather worn and darkened.
 Clasp missing.
 Pastedown on RCImissing, board attachment visible.
 RCO, signs of repair at upper left corner.

-Germany, Erfurt, 1460.
+Germany, Erfurt, 15th century, second half.
 The manuscript carries contemporary owner's signatures and what may be shelfmark from the monastery of St Peter and Paul in Erfurt (LCI, f.
 L1r; ‘P47’ on LCI and f.
 1r).
 In addition, on f.
 L1r a pesonal name is listed as a potential owner: ‘hermannus markreffe’.
 The text on ff.
-22r–37v has been provided with a colophon that states that the book was written in 1460 by a ‘confrater Wernherus’ for ‘dominus Guntherus, alumnus claustri erforrdensis’.
+22r–37v has been provided with a colophon that states that that particular text was written in 1460 by a ‘confrater Wernherus’ for ‘dominus Guntherus, alumnus claustri erforrdensis’.

 Provenance